Our Division

 Living in Charlottesville

-Affectionately known as “C’ville”, the city and surrounding area are home to a wide array of scenic, cultural, historical, and recreational activities.
-The region boasts outstanding job and graduate school opportunities, numerous small and local businesses, excellent school systems, high quality health care, and affordable living.
+Affectionately known as “C’ville,” the city and surrounding area are home to many scenic, cultural, historical, and recreational activities.
+The region boasts outstanding job and graduate school opportunities, numerous small and local businesses, excellent school systems, high-quality health care, and affordable living.

 Trainees pride themselves on Charlottesville’s high quality of life and the area’s natural beauty.
 Charlottesville has enjoyed rankings as #1 City in America” (Frommer’s), “Best Place to Live Among Small Cities” (Money magazine), “Top Ten Cities That Have It All” (A&E TV), “40 Best College Towns…” (Outside), “Healthiest Place to Live” (Kiplinger), “Hottest for Fitness” (Newsweek), and “Best Place to Raise a Family” (Readers’ Digest).